ShawnLJW/Career-Survey-Classification/README.md

-#  Free-response Survey Processing
+#  Survey Response Processing

-- Processed responses from open-ended survey questions to find out where students aspire to progress to for post-secondary education.
+- Processed 1104 responses from a survey to find out where students aspire to progress to for post-secondary education.

-- Used natural language processing to clean responses and tag with categories.
+- Classified responses of students with an accuracy of 99% by building a machine learning (Bag of Words) model.

-- Allowed for analysis on a large scale. **1000+ responses over 4 years**
+- Allowed for easy analysis of students' education and career goals on a large scale.